Fantasy Curly Top Mushrooms and Crescent Moon Wreath

 Using the crescent moon outline as a guide, sketch the mushroom shapes.
 A rough sketch makes it easier to judge how big or small the curly top mushrooms should be.
 They’re the stars of the show, after all 😉

+If you want to add mushrooms that are more traditional, we have a tutorial for that too.
 To make the mushrooms, I used white Sculpey clay, which needs to be baked.
-Normal air-dry clay will work too.
+Air-dry clay will work too.
 Knead the clay to condition it and make it easier to work with.

 Both the clay mushroom top and stalk start as balls.
 This quick video will show you how I made them.